emmacj/COGA/README.md

 # COGA
-Repository for COGA analysis scripts
+This is a repository for COGA analysis scripts.